 Adam Nussbaum, Dave Liebman, Rhonda Ross, Michael Moore, Rodney Kendrick, Kevin Hays, Jerry González, Alina Engibaryan, Gadi Lehavi, Marc Miralta, Owen Hart Jr., Kurt Weiss, Perico Sambeat, Roberto Pistolesi, Makram Aboul Hosn, Bob Sands, Javier Colina, Guillermo McGill, Miguel Blanco, Bobby Martínez, Borja Barrueta, Toni Belenguer, Mariano Díaz, Albert Sanz, Carlos Martín, Javier Vercher, Félix Rossy, Samvel Sarkisyan, among others...

 Always opting for the original compositions, in order to try to bring to Music something fresh and creative, in 2014 he records his first cd release Caminos.
 Later in 2016, during his period of living in New York City, he records his second album Neuronal Odd World.
-Recently, he released his 3rd CD as a leader Tales From Some Of Those Lands, edited with Mecca Recording Studio.
+In 2019 he released his 3rd CD as a leader Tales From Some Of Those Lands, edited with Mecca Recording Studio.
+Nowadays he is presenting his new album in a quartet format, a live recording titled Energía - Live.

 Nowadays he combines his activity as a professional musician and as an educator, teaching Jazz & modern Music saxophone and improv. lessons at the Alfonso X El Sabio University (UAX), in Madrid, Spain.